Camelford: Early history

-Camelford has been linked to the legendary Camelot and the battle of Camlann, but historians have refuted these suggestions.
+Camelford has been linked to the legendary Camelot and the battle of Camlann, such as in Layamon's Middle English Brut (early 13th century), and John Aubrey's Monumenta Britannica (1663–1693), which reports that as signs of the battle "pieces of armour both for horse and man are many times found in digging of the ground" at Camelford.
+However, modern historians have refuted these suggestions.

-Camelford has sometimes been linked to Gafulford the site of a battle against the West Saxons which is more likely to have been at Galford in Devon.
+Camelford has sometimes been linked to Gafulford the site of a battle against the West Saxons.
+This link goes at least as far back as the 16th Century and William Camden's Britannia, but the battle is currently considered more likely to have been at Galford in Devon.
 Nearby Slaughterbridge has been supposed to be the site of a battle; an error arising because the derivation of "slaughter" in this case from an Anglo-Saxon word for "marsh" was not understood.

 Manor of Helston in Trigg

 Helstone (or Helston in Trigg) was in the Middle Ages one of the chief manors of the Hundred of Trigg and perhaps in Celtic times the seat of a chieftain.
 In the Domesday Book this manor was held by Earl Robert of Mortain: there were 2 hides, land for 15 ploughs; the lord had 4 ploughs & 18 serfs; 20 villagers & 18 smallholders had 8 ploughs; 10 acre of woodland; 6 square leagues of pasture; five kinds of livestock, in total 195 beasts.
 The manor of Penmayne was a dependency of this manor.
 It was one of the 17 Antiqua maneria of the Duchy of Cornwall.